Page 3 – New Zealand superphosphate

 Other sources included guano from the Seychelles Islands, coprolites, and low-grade rock phosphates from Clarendon in South Otago.

 For most of the 20th century New Zealand relied on high-grade rock phosphates from Nauru and Banaba Island in the Pacific, and later from Christmas Island in the Indian Ocean.
 Lesser amounts have come from North Africa, Florida and China.
-Morocco is now the major source, and some comes from Togo.
+Morocco is now the major exporter to New Zealand, and some comes from Togo.

 Quality control and research